vsphere-tmm/run-dask-on-tkg/install-gpu-operator/README.md

+fill the following values in install-gpu-operator.sh, and then run the script to install gpu operator

+helm is needed as pre-requisite

-fill the following values in install-gpu-operator.sh by default, the private_registry name should be nvcr.io/nvaie
+by default, the private_registry name should be nvcr.io/nvaie

 PRIVATE_REGISTRY=